GuidoFe/maldelbrot-set/README.md

 # maldelbrot-set
-An attempt to create an interactable mandelbrot-set
+An attempt to create an interactive mandelbrot-set

 ![graph](graph_old.png)